 For students enrolled in fewer than 17 points, tuition is billed per semester at $1,822 per point.
 Students who enroll in 17 points or more in a given semester are charged a flat rate of $30,974 for that semester.

 The Student Life fee supports student activities, provides access to the facilities at the Dodge Physical Fitness Center, and Lerner Hall, supports enhancements for the libraries and computer networks, and entitles students to the use of computer labs, laser printers, and unlimited email.
 The fee is mandatory.

 The Health Service fee allows students to enroll in the Health Service Program and grants access to the programs and services provided on-campus through the five Health Services departments, as well as coverage for specific off-campus services.
 The fee is mandatory for all full-time students and all students who enroll in the Columbia Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Health Service Program.

 Student Medical Insurance Plan

 University policy mandates that all full-time students be insured in a medical insurance plan.
 Full-time students will be automatically enrolled in the Basic Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Student Medical Insurance Plan.
-Students may choose to enroll in either the Gold or Platinum level (formerly the Basic or Comprehensive level) of the Student Medical Insurance Plan.
+Students may choose to enroll in either the 90 or 100 Plan (formerly the Gold or Platinum level) of the Student Medical Insurance Plan.
 Full-time students who are already covered under another medical insurance plan may submit a request to have their enrollment in the Student Medical Insurance Plan waived.